 - B1: Compliance with B1 Structure depends on design by the designer (consulting structural engineer or architect) where structural capacity of the screws exceeds the actual loads applied.
-Design data is available to designers to comply with this clause using the SPAX Design Guide to ETA and EC5, NZS 3603 or AS/NZS 1720. - B2.3.1: SPAX screws are available with WIROX coating, DELTA-SEAL coating or stainless steel to suit the various durability requirements of the building.
+The design of the screw connections shall be based on the characteristic load-carrying capacities of the screws.
+The design capacities shall be derived from the characteristic capacities in accordance with the SPAX Design Guide to ETA and EC5, NZS 3603 or AS/NZS 1720. - B2.3.1: SPAX screws are available with WIROX coating, DELTA-SEAL coating or stainless steel to suit the various durability requirements of the building.
 WIROX is sutable for indoor environments only.
 DELTA-SEAL coating is suitable for outdoor environments which are not directly exposed to salt water and also for use in CCA, ACQ and LOSP treated timbers.
 Stainless steel is suitable for use in more corrosive environments including where exposed to salt water.